Connectedness properties and splittings of groups with isolated flats

 \section{Local connectivity on the boundary of a flat}

 Recall our main goal is to establish local connectivity of the visual boundary of a $\CAT(0)$ group with isolated flats in the setting where the maximal peripheral splitting is locally finite.

-In this section we focus on the special case where the maximal peripheral splitting is trivial, in other words, we study groups that do not split over peripheral subgroups.
-The main goal of this section is to prove Theorem~\ref{thm:UnsplittableLC}, which states that the boundary of such a group is locally connected.
+In this section we focus on the special case where the maximal peripheral splitting is trivial, in other words, we study atomic groups.
+The main goal of this section is to prove Theorem~\ref{thm:UnsplittableLC}, which states that the boundary of an atomic group is always locally connected.

 In the previous section, we showed that the boundary of such a group is locally connected at any point not in the boundary of a flat subspace.
 To reach our goal, it suffices to show that the boundary $\boundary X$ is weakly locally connected at points of $\boundary F$, where $F$ is a flat subspace.
 Recall that a space is \emph{weakly locally connected} at a point $\xi$ if $\xi$ has a local base of (not necessarily open) connected neighborhoods.
 A space is locally connected if it is weakly locally connected at every point.